Ditectrev/DP-203/README.md

 - [ ] Convert the files to JSON
 - [ ] Convert the files to Avro.

 ### You are developing a solution using a Lambda architecture on Microsoft Azure.
-The data at test layer must meet the following requirements: Data storage: Serve as a repository (or high volumes of large files in various formats.
+The data at test layer must meet the following requirements: Data storage: Serve as a repository or high volumes of large files in various formats.
 Implement optimized storage for big data analytics workloads.
 Ensure that data can be organized using a hierarchical structure.
 Batch processing: Use a managed solution for in-memory computation processing.
 Natively support Scala, Python, and R programming languages.
 Provide the ability to resize and terminate the cluster automatically.
 Analytical data store: Support parallel processing.
 Use columnar storage.
 Support SQL-based languages.
 You need to identify the correct technologies to build the Lambda architecture.
 Which technologies should you use?

 ![Question 118](images/question118.jpg)

 - [x] Data storage: Azure Data Lake Store.
 Batch processing: HDInsight Spark.
-Analytical data store: Azure SQL Data Warehouse.
+Analytical data store: Azure Synapse Analytics.
 - [ ] Data storage: Azure SQL Database.
 Batch processing: HDInsight Hadoop.
 Analytical data store: HDInsinght HBase.
 - [ ] Data storage: Azure Blob Storage.
 Batch processing: Azure Databricks.
 Analytical data store: Azure Analysis Services.
 - [ ] Data storage: Azure Data Lake Store.
 Batch processing: HDInsight Interactive Query.
 Analytical data store: Azure Cosmos DB.